Youth Support: Healthy Lifestyles and Test-Readiness Skills Building

 - Reinforce the child’s engagement in healthy lifestyle practices at home and school

-We provide 3rd- to 5th-grade students an assembly followed by classroom workshops on the various healthy lifestyle practices that support students learning and overall wellbeing.
+We provide 3rd to 5th-grade students an assembly followed by classroom workshops on the various healthy lifestyle practices that support students learning and overall wellbeing.
 To reinforce content, the workshops are customized to meet the individual needs of the classrooms.
-This service is typically delivered no less than six weeks before their taking State-mandated exams.
+This service is typically delivered no less than six weeks before they take State-mandated exams.

 - A Healthy Lifestyles assembly is provided by grade.
 It involves student interaction/skit